South Nahanni River: History

-The South Nahanni River was inhabited by Dene people at the time of first European contact.
+The South Nahanni River was inhabited by Dene at the time of first European contact.
 In early 1823, Alexander Roderick McLeod of the Hudson's Bay Company explored the lower river.
 The Company quickly lost interest when they realized that the river did not support a large native population and was not a viable route to the west.
-The nearest Hudson Bay fort was established at Fort Liard, and later many natives from the Nahanni settled nearby.
+The nearest Hudson Bay fort was established at Fort Liard, and later many Indigenous peoples, mainly First Nations from the Nahanni settled nearby.

 With the Cassiar gold rush in the 1870s, prospectors came into the area for the first time.
 Famously, the MacLeod brothers were found dead along the Nahanni in 1906 after reportedly staking a rich claim along the Flat River.
 Later two prospectors reached the South Nahanni from the Yukon by ascending the Ross River then crossing the divide to a source of the Nahanni and descended the river searching for the lost claim.
 One mysteriously died and was only found by his partner years later.
 During the following decades several more prospectors and trappers disappeared or were found dead along the Nahanni and its tributaries, starting rumors and giving the river a reputation of being extremely dangerous.
 This also gave rise to several of the names along the river including Deadman Valley and Headless Valley.

 The arrival of floatplanes in the mid 20th century greatly increased access to the river, and allowed it to be visited without extended back country journeys.
 This, and the publishing of Raymond M. Patterson's Dangerous River, made the South Nahanni an outdoor destination.

 In 1964, parachutist explorer, Jean Poirel from Montreal, jumped at the Nahanni source 500 km north of Yellowknife, during a snow storm.
 Making him the first one to explore the river and coming back alive where 41 persons died trying this feat before him.
 Followed by his teammate Bertrand Bordet, Jean Poirel imagined the idea of going down the river with inflatable dinghies, opening the path to a new rafting sport.